jestinbrooks/RogueChat/README.md

 If you are killed you must start over with a new name

-Setup for running locally on a unix or linux computer
+Setup for running locally on a unix or linux computer.
+Rougechat has not been tested with windows.

 1. Check your version of python, I tested with 2.7.3 and 2.7.5 but it should work with any version of 2.6 or 2.7